SDEA Visiting Teacher Information

 Do I have the right to a prep period like other teachers?

 Yes!
 The union contract protects Visiting Teachers’ right to a prep period.
-A Visiting Teacher is entitled to the prep period for the teacher who you are substituting for.
-You may only be required by an administrator to use your prep period to cover another teacher’s class in the case of an unforeseen emergency.
-If you spend more than 3 hours in one academic year performing emergency class coverage during your prep period, you have the right to extra pay.
-When you exceed 3 hours in the academic year, submit the information to your supervisor(s) for payment.
-A form is available in the Our Rights At Work section of the SDEA website to document this time.
+A Visiting Teacher is entitled to the same prep period/time as the teacher who you are substituting for.
+Teachers can and do leave work for their VTs to complete during their prep periods.
+You can only be required by an administrator/principal (not a secretary, other teacher, or any other non-administrative/supervisory employee) to use your prep period to cover another teacher’s class in the case of an unforeseen emergency.
+If you spend more than one hour in one academic year performing emergency class coverage during your prep period, you have the right to one hour of extra pay.
+When you exceed 1 hour of emergency class coverage in the academic year, document the work on the “Emergency Class Coverage” form, available in the resources section below.
+Submit the form to your supervisor at the site where you are asked to do the additional work for payment.
+Outside of the prep period, Visiting Teachers can only be reassigned if they mutually agree to do so with the administrator.

-Can Visiting Teachers accrue sick leave?
+Can Visiting Teachers use sick leave?

 Why are Visiting Teachers joining SDEA?